gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 ---

-Big kudos to my friend [Alexei Sholik](https://github.com/alco/) for prof-reading the post!
+Big kudos to my friend [Alexei Sholik](https://github.com/alco/) for proofreading the post!